North Carolina diners may have been exposed to hepatitis

 People who were previously infected with hepatitis A or received a hepatitis A vaccination are protected from the virus and do not need to take action.

 The Mecklenburg County Health Department, Cabarrus Health Alliance and the N.C.
 Division of Public Health recommended that customers and employees who were potentially exposed receive a vaccination or shot.
-The shot or vaccine can be given within 14 days of the last exposure, the Salisbury Post
+The shot or vaccine can be given within 14 days of the last exposure, the Salisbury Post reports.

 If symptoms are already present, diners and employees should consult with a healthcare provider.
 Symptoms include a feeling of being unwell, fever, loss of appetite, nausea, abdominal discomfort, diarrhea, darker urine and jaundice.
 Even mildly ill people with hepatitis A may be highly infectious.